ongyuann/ongyuann.github.io/_posts/2020-05-27-qr-phishing-with-gophish.md

 From a technical point of view, this problem can get tricky for one very good reason: We don't want to break the platform's code.

-Thankfully the colleague had contacted GoPhish's authors for solution:
+Thankfully the colleague had contacted GoPhish's authors for a solution:

 <img src="https://raw.githubusercontent.com/ongyuann/ongyuann.github.io/master/images/gophish_qr.jpg" alt="GoPhish actually rocks" class="inline"/>